 2. Proximity to The United States

 One of the many reasons people choose to retire to Costa Rica is its proximity to the coastal United States.
-It’s a four hour flight from the US to Costa Rica and even though it’s something of a tropical paradise, you can still stay in touch with your friends and family in the US because it’s just so easy to move around.
+It’s a four-hour flight from the US to Costa Rica and even though it’s something of a tropical paradise, you can still stay in touch with your friends and family in the US because it’s just so easy to move around.

 3. Investment Opportunities In CRC

-Costa Rica also has an open economy and has very convenient tax system that makes it ideal for business owners.
-Leading tech companies like Intel work in Costa Rica because of the fact that the country has some of the most talented tech labor force in the world and the wages paid can significantly reduce cost burdens on the owner.
+Costa Rica also has an open economy and has a very convenient tax system that makes it ideal for business owners.
+Leading tech companies like Intel work in Costa Rica because of the fact that the country has some of the most talented tech labour force in the world and the wages paid can significantly reduce cost burdens on the owner.

 The country also offers interested investors a wide range of investment incentives— these include full corporate tax exemption for the first eight years of operation.
 The tax burden is reduced by 50% for the next four years.
 These incentives apply to sectors like industrial manufacture, processing and businesses in the services sector.
 There are other incentives in forest sustainability and tourism.